Rails Workshop on Riffing: for the creative devs who want cohesive code

 How to riff

-There's less fatigue and sunk costs because you're deferring database migrations, separate files and tests.
-Since it's just one-file, you'll have a map of your thinking that you can share with your team too — and since it's made organically it's a lot easier to recall your thinking.
-You're trying to program your mental model directly.
+Since it's just one-file, you'll have a map of your thinking that you can share with your team — OR PAIR WITH THEM ON IT.
+It's made organically, so it's a lot easier to recall your thinking.
+You're programming your mental model directly.

 This workshop teaches you riffing, which helps you…